Skip to main content

 Even though he missed a lot of school, he still graduated from high school and got his bachelor's degree in business management from the University of Texas.
 In 1973, the hope of survival was pretty low, but now, thanks to new drugs, technology, and the help of other survivors, diagnoses are less daunting.

-Tony volunteers for The Leukemia & Lymphoma Society's (LLS) North Texas chapter and has participated in the Light The Night (LTN) Walk for his mother who passed away from lymphoma.
+Tony volunteers for The Leukemia & Lymphoma Society's (LLS) now Blood Cancer United North Texas region and has participated in the Light The Night (LTN) Walk for his mother who passed away from lymphoma.

 Tony